LogoLogo

 When working on a Superfluid related application, you’ll likely need to use the graph to query data about what’s happening with your users & Superfluid agreements.

 Luckily, the SDK-Core has functionality which will allow you to easily query the graph to get data about accounts & their interaction with the Superfluid protocol.
 You can also use the CFAV1 & IDAV1 methods to get data that is specific to those agreements.
 In this section, we’ll show allow you to get this data.
-If you'd like to go deeper on the topic, we'd recommend reading through our section on the Superfluid Subgraph.
+If you'd like to go deeper on the topic, we'd recommend reading through our section on the Superfluid .

 Pre-Defined Subgraph Queries